 - All available 1098T forms will appear on the “my account” page

 - Follow instructions for viewing and downloading form

-Payments are not reported on 1098T forms – Students can view their billing statements for the detailed charges and payments or go to Web services using their username and password for a summary of the charges.
+Payments are not reported on 1098T forms for the 2017 year** – Students can view their billing statements for the detailed charges and payments or go to Web services using their username and password for a summary of the charges.
 Follow these instructions:

 - Enter the WebServices website

 - Click on “Log in” the upper right using your Portal User ID and Password.

 - Select “1098T STUDENT ACCOUNT SUMMARY” (summary of charges and payments)

 The VSC uses the Box 2 method** for reporting to the IRS

 If you pre-registered in 2016 for your spring 2017 term, those qualifying tuition charges are reported on your 2016 1098T as this is when you were actually billed those charges, not in 2017.
 Please have your tax preparer refer to your 2016 1098T and you will see the box checked indicating that some charges are for January – March 2017 in box 7.

 Room / Meals are not considered qualified tuition costs, only tuition, student activity fee, facilities fee and some course fees, so you will not find room & meal charges reflected on your 1098T’s.